-The way to combat this behaviour is to simply ensure that eye contact is made and your message is loud and clear.
+The way to combat this behavior is to simply ensure that eye contact is made, and your message is loud and clear.

 Tell, Don’t Ask (But In A Positive Way)

 The second tip I have for you is to ensure you are telling your child what you would like them to do and not asking them.
-When you phrase it as a question, you are giving them an opportunity to say no.
+When you phrase it as a question, you are allowing them to say no.

 The balance in this tip is to ensure you are not commanding your kids around, but are nicely talking to your child and directing them into the desired action.

 For example, you would like your child to clean their room.

 If you say this: “Go clean your room” in a commanding/assertive voice, your child will likely not comply and just ignore you altogether.

 If you say,” Can you please go clean your room?”
 Your child can respond with a “no thank you!” and move along.

 In both situations, you lose.

 So how would you tell your child to clean their room without losing the battle?